piousannie/Car-Data-Analysis-Engage/README.md

 9. Pick-Up
 10. Sports

 And all of the variety above is only regarding the car body type which is only one variable!
+Similarly, 40+ car manufacterers can be identified in the given dataset.
 Not to mention the grey areas where some car body types can be irrelevant to customer decision.

 ## Data-

 The dataset used in this report contains cars with their variants with 1200+ model/variants to study over 150+ features.
-Cleaning of data is done by running a series of python codes for removal of units, irregularities, etc. Mode of the features have been used to fill in empty cells where the data was unavailable.
+Cleaning of data is done by running a series of python codes for removal of units, irregularities, etc. For example- Power and torque are equalised at 1000rpm each for the sake of comparision and the mode of the variables/ features has been used to fill in the empty cells where the data was unavailable.

+Additional data was used from the internet to support the analysis and gather an approach for query solution.

 ## Exploratory Data Analysis-